- Location: USA - Pennsylvania (Philadelphia)

 This program is a unique and valuable 16-week program in the fall or spring semester that allows undergraduates to engage in critical investigations of their own abilities, objectives, and values in order to help discover their personal and professional direction in life.
 It combines city living seminars, academic electives, and internships.
 Students usually work 32 hours/week in an internship they choose, and create individualized learning plans of action based on what they want to achieve and learn while participating in the program.
 These internships available to students are in the following areas: Applied Arts and Design, Business and Economics, Communications, Education, Fine Arts, History, Law & Government, Medicine and Health, Physical Sciences, Psychological and Social Sciences, Social Work, and Women’s Studies.
 Faculty and Staff from The Philadelphia Center along with the workplace supervisor will help facilitate and evaluate this experience through learning plans, portfolios, and other activities.

-The program is open to students from all academic majors who are at least first semester juniors.
+The program is open to students from all academic majors.
 A minimum GPA of 2.75 is required to participate.
-Participation is limited to 1-2 students per year.
-Applicants must be nominated by the Chair of their intended major.

 - Apply to study away with the Allegheny International Education Office.
 Applications will be reviewed immediately following the appropriate semester deadline.